Interpretable machine learning of halo gas density profiles: a sensitivity analysis of cosmological hydrodynamical simulations: Results and discussion

 We observe something similar in Simba-100 at $z=0$, where halo mass, BH and stellar mass have comparable importance.
-The high differences between the corresponding total-order and first-order Sobol indices highlight the strong interaction of these properties with all other input features.
-The total-order Sobol index of the stellar mass is statistically relevant, whereas the first-order one typically not (except for the outer radial bins).
-Thus, while the model does not depend strongly on the stellar mass alone, it responds significantly to this quantity through its correlations with the other galaxy and halo properties.
+The large differences between the corresponding total-order and first-order Sobol indices highlight the strong interaction of these properties with all other input features.
+The Sobol indices of the stellar mass are above the significance threshold for bins beyond $\sim 0.1 R_{\rm 200c}$, with the total Sobol indices being particularly high.
+Thus, the model responds significantly to the stellar mass both directly and through its correlations with the other galaxy and halo properties.
 Correlations between the star formation history in the Simba suite of simulations and BH properties have been extensively studied and connected to the underlying feedback prescriptions (see \citealt{Thomas_2019}, \citealt{Scharre_2024}, and \S~\ref{sec:feedback}).
 At $z=1$, the model still responds significantly to $M_{\rm BH}$ and $M_{\star}$, mainly through the interactions with other properties.
-At $z=2$, the first-order Sobol indices for the BH mass increase to the same level of those for the gas mass and halo mass.
+At $z=2$, the first-order Sobol indices for the BH mass occasionally increase to the same level of those for the gas mass and halo mass.
 Interestingly, $z=2$ is the redshift at which AGN feedback in Simba-100 begins to impact significantly both the gas distribution of gas at all scales, and the star formation history \citep{Sorini_2022, Scharre_2024}.
 That explains the higher Sobol index of $M_{\rm BH}$ at this redshift.

 The BH accretion rate has no significant impact on the predictions of our model at any redshift nor in any simulation.
 Recalling that our input feature is the \textit{instantaneous} accretion rate, this could in part reflect a timescale issue.
 Whereas the BH accretion rate varies on galactic timescales, the CGM responds on halo timescales.
 Thus, when viewed at a given instant, the BH accretion rate tends to exhibit a weaker coupling with the gas density profile than its time-integrated counterpart (i.e., the BH mass).